09 Early years practice policy

 Babies and young

-children need to form a secure attachment to key person when they join the setting to feel safe, happy, and eager to participate and learn.
+children need to form a secure attachment to key person when they join Woodlands Preschool to feel safe, happy, and eager to participate and learn.

 The key person